50 Mesmerizing Attractions in the Southwest

 12. Aspen Nature Loop

-The beautiful high altitude Aspen Nature Loop at Arizona Snowbowl is one of the most spectacular hikes in the Flagstaff region.
+The beautiful high altitude Aspen Nature Loop at Arizona Snowbowl is one of the most spectacular hikes in gorgeous Flagstaff.
 Like Inner Basin, this one is also mesmerizing during the fall season as golden groves of aspens line much of the trail.
 Surprisingly, this trail remains isolated for much of the year despite the immense beauty.

 The lack of crowds, big mountain views, and gorgeous drive up Snowbowl Rd are more reasons to specifically seek out this gorgeous trail.
 This adventure starts out around 8000 ft and follows a quaint quiet loop of just over 1.5 miles with a modest elevation gain of just 275 ft.
 Any nature lover/hiker staying in Flagstaff definitely needs to check out this beauty!